dd32/td-gh-ex/readme.txt

 = Version 1.5.2 =
 - Fixed the copyright footer with the social menu items.
 - Made the footer style 4 completely responsive when viewed in mobile screen.

+= Version 1.5.5 =
+- Full Compatibility with Smart Slider 3 plugin added
+- New header widget added